atorus-research/metacore/README.md

 ### ds\_vars <img src="man/figures/labeled-ds_vars.png" align="right" height="150"/>

-thuis table contains the information that bridges between purely dataset level and purely variable level.
+This table contains the information that bridges between purely dataset level and purely variable level.
 There is one row per dataset per
 variable: